 He quickly fell in love with the island and in 1999, on return to the UK, started to work with SEED Madagascar developing the Project Lokaro initiative.

 In 2000 he became Managing Director of SEED Madagascar and has worked since then with the SEED Madagascar board of trustees to ensure the smooth running of all aspects of the organisation.
-Overseeing the fundraising and marketing efforts, the volunteer programmes and the ongoing administration and development of the organisation, Mark ensures effective communication and general coordination between the trustees, SEED Madagascar and Azafady NGO.
+Overseeing the fundraising and marketing efforts, the volunteer programmes and the ongoing administration and development of the organisation, Mark ensures effective communication and general coordination between the trustees and SEED Madagascar.

 International Volunteer Coordinator

 Sue joined us in June 2015 as International Volunteer Coordinator in the SEED Madagascar London office,having moved from her home in the north of England to pursue a career in International Development.

 Sue is a graduate of Nottingham University and has 25 years business experience within the pharmaceutical industry, most recently as a respiratory specialist with GlaxoSmithKline.

 In 2013 Sue took up an opportunity to volunteer with the UN supported Millennium Village Project in Mbola, Tanzania, where she project managed the roll out of a mobile health system to a team of Community Health Workers enabling them to accurately and rapidly record and analyse health data for their local community.

 Sue brings a wealth of planning and organisational skills to ensure effective marketing and administration of our volunteer programmes (pre-departure), and supports our volunteer interns in the London office.

 After graduating from the University of Manchester with a BA in Philosophy in 2012, Nick worked in Jordan as a volunteer in the camps set up for Syrian refugees.
 He fulfilled a number of different roles including the reception of new arrivals and the management and distribution of essential non-food items.